IHCDA Concurrent Enrollment

 Payment of tuition

 The district shall pay the tuition for up to 60 credit hours of postsecondary courses successfully completed by a qualified student and for which the qualified student receives high school credit.
-A qualified student may enroll in no more than 15 credit hours of postsecondary courses per academic term, unless prior authorization has been obtained from the school principal or designee.
+Qualified students may enroll in up to 15 credit hours of postsecondary courses per academic term, unless prior written authorization has been obtained from the Principal or Concurrent Enrollment designee.

-The tuition paid by the district for the qualified student’s successful completion of an approved postsecondary course shall be in accordance with the Act and the district’s cooperative agreement with the institution of higher education.
-The institution of higher education may charge additional tuition and/or associated fees to the qualified student or the student’s parent/guardian in addition to the tuition paid by the district.
+The tuition paid by the district for approved postsecondary courses shall be in accordance with the Act and the district’s cooperative agreement with the institution of higher education.
+The institution of higher education may assess additional fees to the qualified student or the student’s parent/guardian in addition to the tuition paid by the district.

 The District shall not provide or pay for the qualified student’s transportation to the institution of higher education.